PESummary: the code agnostic Parameter Estimation Summary page builder: Conclusions

 \section{Conclusions}

-PESummary, the Parameter Estimation summary page builder, is a Python package that provides an intuitive, object-oriented user interface for displaying, interpreting, comparing and distributing posterior samples from any parameter estimation code.
-PESummary has been used extensively by the international gravitational-wave community, and has been crucial for Advanced LIGO's third observing run (O3).
-PESummary is more than just a post-processing tool.
-Through the {\code{summaryrecreate}} executable, entire analyses can be recreated directly from the meta-file.
-This can of course be applied to any previous gravitational-wave discovery~\citep{ ligo2020gw190412, Abbott:2020uma, abbott2019gwtc}.
+In this paper we have described PESummary, the Parameter Estimation Summary page builder.
+This Python package provides a modern interface for displaying interpreting, comparing and distributing Bayesian inference data from any parameter estimation code.
+PESummary has been used extensively by the international GW community, and has been crucial for Advanced LIGO's~\cite{TheLIGOScientific:2014jea} and Advanced Virgo's~\cite{acernese2014advanced} third gravitational wave observing run.

+Although PESummary is primarily used for post-processing GW Bayesian inference data from compact binary coalescenses, looking forward, we plan to incorporate other GW fields, e.g. Tests of General Relativity~\cite[see e.g. ][]{abbott2019tests}.
+This will enable PESummary to be the driving force behind the post-processing and distribution of all Bayesian inference data output from the LVK.
+We will also continue to expand our already comprehensive plotting suite to improve its versatility for any Bayesian inference analysis.